MikeFitzgerald/seed-static-site/README.md

 # **Static Site Seed**
-Seed project for a static website project.
+Seed for a static website project.